 Your genetic test result can sometimes change your treatment plan and follow-up care.
 It may also make you eligible for certain clinical trials.
 There are new drugs called ‘PARP (poly ADPribose polymerase) inhibitors’ that may be offered to people who have BRCA gene variants responsible for their cancer.

 Cancer Australia recommends offering assessment of genetic risk to all people who have been diagnosed with invasive epithelial ovarian, fallopian tube or primary peritoneal cancer, regardless of their age or family history.
 These people have about a 15% chance of carrying a pathogenic gene variant responsible for their ovarian cancer.

+If you have been diagnosed and have not been offered genetic testing, you should ask your specialist about this.
 It is important to have a discussion with your doctor about genetic testing as there may be other reasons for you to be tested for gene mutations.

-Your doctor may refer you to a Family Cancer Clinic to discuss genetic testing or they may facilitate the testing themselves.
-If you find out you have inherited a faulty gene that has caused your ovarian cancer, you should be referred to a Family Cancer Clinic who can discuss the results with you in more detail.
+Your doctor may organise testing themselves or refer you to a Family Cancer Clinic.
+If you find out you have inherited a gene variant that has caused your ovarian cancer, you should be referred to a Family Cancer Clinic who can discuss the results with you in more detail.

 Tumour genetic testing:

 Cancer usually develops because of genetic changes in cells which cause abnormal growth.
 These usually happen after a person is born.
 They are called somatic variants and happen only in the tumour cells as cancer develops.
 Sometimes people will be offered genetic testing for somatic variants in their tumour tissue.
 Finding somatic mutations may help to target their treatment options.
 Tumour genetic testing can sometimes also find inherited gene variants.